MicroBlocks

 Daisylink Example

-This script will flash all of the LEDs on the RGB3 module in sequence when the A button is pressed:
+This script will sequence through the RGB3 module's LEDs with different colors when the A button is pressed:

 MicroBlocks Everywhere!

 We recommend starting with MicroBlocks on the boards recommended for educators.
 From there, all other modules can be daisylinked as shown in the previous section.
-However, it is possible to run MicroBlocks on any DUELink module!
+However, it is possible to run MicroBlocks on any DUELink module, allowing it to run Standalone!
 For example, you can install MicroBlocks on the LED RGB3 and control the LEDs directly from MicroBlocks.

 Since LED RGB3 does not have a USB connector, you will need an adapter such as USB Hook.

-When MicroBlocks firmware is installed, it replaces the DUELink standard firmware, so controlling the module's hardware must be done with MicroBlocks code.
+Please note, once once you have MicroBlocks firmware installed on the RGB3 module, you no longer have the DUELink firmware and module Driver Script.
+Controlling the module's hardware must be done 100% with MicroBlocks code.
 For modules with simple hardware such as LEDs, buttons, and analog sensors, the MicroBlocks code is easy to write.
 However, more complex modules such as displays and SD card readers are best used as Daisylinked modules so one can take advantage of the hardware support built into the DUELink standard firmware.
-For example, MicroBlocks firmware can be loaded on CincoBit, which is then connected to the SD Card module that is running the DUELink standard firmware.
+For example, instead of loading MicroBlocks directly on the SD Card module and worrying about file system and SD drivers, use MicroBlocks firmware on CincoBit, which is then connected to the SD Card module that is running the DUELink standard firmware and Driver Script.

 When connected to one of the educational boards, MicroBlocks adds the relevant libraries automatically.
 For example, when a new project is created while connected to a CincoBit board, MicroBlocks adds the LED Display library.